 Since then, the Supreme Court has encountered many cases asking whether the Establishment Clause applies to prohibit a particular government action or an apparent government endorsement of religion.
 Some people want to view the Clause narrowly, claiming the government can support religion in general, just not one particular religion.
 In fact, on the day the Clause was proposed, Congress opened with a prayer.
 Supporters of a broader view of the Establishment Clause believe there should be a strict “wall of separation” between church and government.

-In this case, the Supreme Court is asked to evaluate the constitutionality of a cross-shaped war memorial.
+In this case, the Supreme Court evaluated the constitutionality of a cross-shaped war memorial.
 The memorial honors soldiers who died in World War I. The cross was finalized in 1925 and has been supported through religious fundraising efforts.
 It sits at a highly trafficked intersection in Bladensburg, Maryland.
 The state of Maryland acquired the land in 1961 as it became concerned with traffic at the intersection.

 But the American Humanist Association disagrees.
-The humanists have sued to get the cross moved from government property.
-They argue the cross is clearly a symbol for Christianity; it sits on government property at a busy intersection; and it sends a message to the public that the government endorses Christianity.
+The humanists sued to get the cross moved from government property.
+They argued the cross is clearly a symbol for Christianity; it sits on government property at a busy intersection; and it sends a message to the public that the government endorses Christianity.

 Supreme Court precedent

 The last time the Supreme Court set out a specific analytical framework for dealing with Establishment Clause cases was in 1971.
 In Lemon v.
 Kurtzman, the Court was asked to rule if the government could financially support religious schools.
 In a unanimous ruling, the Court said no and declared a three-part analysis on how to analyze Establishment Clause cases.